-If someone experiences any of these symptoms while taking Adderall, they need to get to an emergency room immediately.
+If someone experiences any of these symptoms while taking Adderall, it is important to seek emergency medical treatment immediately.
 If left untreated, even mild symptoms can eventually become serious or life-threatening.

 Causes of Adderall Overdose

 The amount of Adderall it takes to overdose varies from person to person.
 The typical dose that doctors prescribe ranges from 2.5 mg to 60 mg, depending on factors such as age and health conditions.
-Overdose is typically caused by misuse, which occurs when:
+Overdose is typically caused by misuse, which occurs when someone:

-- Someone takes Adderall that wasn’t prescribed to them
+- Takes Adderall that wasn’t prescribed to them

 An overdose can also occur when someone mixes Adderall with other substances, including other prescription medications and illicit drugs.
 This is especially true for alcohol.
 Some people take Adderall when they plan to drink because the drug can help mask the effects of alcohol, preventing them from feeling too drunk.
 This can lead to alcohol poisoning.

 Mixing Adderall and cocaine is even more dangerous.
-Because both drugs are stimulants that have the same side effects, using them together can amplify the effects.
-While it may feel good initially, it puts stress on the cardiovascular system and can lead to chest pain, high blood pressure, heart attack, and stroke.
+This is because both drugs are stimulants, and using them together can amplify the stimulating effects of each drug.
+While taking the two together may increase feelings of pleasure and energy, it puts stress on the cardiovascular system and can lead to chest pain, high blood pressure, heart attack and stroke.

 Other substances that may interact with Adderall and lead to an overdose or other adverse reaction include: